The Flying Pig Hostels Amsterdam - Pig History

 An interview with the Pig owners

-A little more than a decade ago the Flying Pig’s founding fathers, Ronald & Willem, started their trip around the world.
+Almost 20-years-ago the Flying Pig’s founding fathers, Ronald & Willem, started their trip around the world.
 At the age of subsequently 19 and 20 they first set foot in New Zealand and during their stay on the island they stumbled upon an empty kiwi hostel containing 20 just as empty beds and not a single backpacking soul in sight.
 Being young, reckless and full of dreams, they convinced the owner of the tiny hostel that they were the cut out managers for his place.
-The chief Pigs moved into their kiwi hostel, sat out on the porch in the breezy sunny afternoon and made themselves comfortable..
-10 years later I’m sharing a drink with them on a chilly autumn afternoon.
+The chief Pigs moved into their kiwi hostel, sat out on the porch in the breezy sunny afternoon and made themselves comfortable..10 years later I’m sharing a drink with them on a chilly autumn afternoon.
 Our next beers are just being poured as they start to recall some vivid memories of those young, ambitious and crazy times…

 How did you guys manage to turn this empty hostel into a busy backpackers place?